ILIAS-eLearning/ILIAS/tests/README.md

 <a name="naming"></a>
 ### Naming
 "Rework test names and code to tell stories."
-(Langr 2015) This means to treat the tests as a specification which tells everything about the behaviours of a class.
+[1, Location 1324] This means to treat the tests as a specification which tells everything about the behaviours of the unit under test.

 <a name="class"></a>
 #### Class